Sherborne Preparatory School

-Sherborne Preparatory School is a non-selective co-educational preparatory school in the town of Sherborne, Dorset in southern England.
-It is an independent preparatory school which merged with Sherborne School in April 2021.
-It continues to benefit from close links with the nearby Sherborne Girls.
+Sherborne Prep School is a non-selective co-educational preparatory school in the town of Sherborne, Dorset in southern England.
+In July 2024, the two charitable trusts that own Sherborne Prep, Sherborne Boys, Sherborne Girls and Hanford School, formally merged into one charity called the Sherborne Schools Group – a unique and exciting educational opportunity in the UK for girls and boys aged 3–19.

 Pupils generally go on to other independent schools with a large proportion moving onto the Sherborne Schools as well as other schools, predominantly in South West England.

 History

 Sherborne Prep was founded in 1858 by Reverend A C Clapin, who was a housemaster at Sherborne School.
 The Headmaster Hugo Harper had asked him to establish a junior house at the school to educate younger boys.
 The school outgrew its premises over the next few decades.
 In 1885, it moved out to its own premises and became a fully independent preparatory school.
 It became coeducational during the 1970s, following a trend set by many previously single-sex independent schools.
 Until 1998, it was privately run before being turned over to a charitable trust.
 The school merged with Sherborne School in April 2021.